simpliko/wpadverts/readme.txt

 "Save Changes" button without actually changing anything, this should reset router and fix URLs.

 == Changelog ==

+= 1.1.5 - 2017-07-10 =

+* FEATURE: Updated design for flash (error and info) messages.
+* FEATURE: In wp-admin left menu the Classifieds menu has a red icon with number of pending Ads
+* FEATURE: [adverts_add] has now a "requires" param which allows to show the shortcode only to users with specific capability
+* FEATURE: When on Ad detail page, the Ad catregory has an additional CSS class in the Adverts Categories widget
+* FIXED: Access to Adverts options requires now manage_options capability instead of install_plugins
+* FIXED: Fatal Error in [adverts_manage] (occurs on some installations with BuddyPress enabled)
+* FIXED: Impossible to uncheck the "Show Phone" option in Contact Form configuration
+* FIXED: Changing number of dcimal places in configuration applies this change to Price field in [adverts_add]

 = 1.1.4 - 2017-06-09 =